 The Holy Grail Hitting Strip

-The Holy Grail Hitting Strip is almost identical to the Carl’s Divot Hitting Strip except the Holy Grail doesn’t come in different softness options.
+The Holy Grail Hitting Strip is almost identical to the old Carl’s Divot Hitting Strip (discontinued) except the Holy Grail doesn’t come in different softness options.
 It’s very soft and would be closest to the Beginner version of the Carl’s Divot Hitting Strip.

 The Holy Grail Hitting Strip does come in multiple sizes so you can find the perfect fit.
 One of those sizes makes a perfect replacement for Fiberbuilt Grass sections so you can replace the grass bristles without having to buy a whole different mat.